preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 git add .
 git commit -m "added portfolio page"
 ```
 ## Can you see the contradictions?

-You'll notice that the contact link is not included in this page.
-The change exists in a different branch.
+You'll notice that the contact link is not included in your `index.html` page in your current branch.
 You should be able to see that the two branches have changes that contradict each other.

 This kind of thing happens a lot.

 Imagine that there are multiple developers involved in this project and they are not communicating with each other - one developer would add the link to the `contact.html` page without knowing that there would also be a link to the portfolio page.
 And the person working on the portfolio page would add a link to `portfolio.html` without knowing about the contact page.

 This is a simle scenario, but code is often a lot more complicated than this!

+Often, multiple developers will need to write complicated features, and edit the same files.
+Sometimes no amount of good communication can prevent merge conflicts.
+Merge conflicts are a fact of life and it's important to get comfortable with resolving those conflicts!

 So it's important to learn about how Git allows you to deal with contradictions like this.

 ## Challenge - upstream branches